jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'd remind them their smartphone has a great camera—they can just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks, John!"

 We know about scanning and faxing, but there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
-Cool huh?

 That's what I mean by cyborgology and majic.
 When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
-We can learn, or a majician can teach us.
+We can learn this majic ourselves, or a majician can teach us.

 We'll need the help.
 Technology will keep getting more advanced.
 Someone needs to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.

 You know how we ask Home Depot workers for DIY advice?
 Well, who does a plumber ask about using a 3D printer to make a custom pipe?
 What about a roofer curious which drone and camera best inspect weather damage?
+How can a phyiotherapist use Machine Learning to help their client's sprained knee.
 While tech companies will keep making excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.

 Linus Tech Tips is an example of someone already doing this.
-There's a big job for someone doing this all day on Main Street; the patriot of mass-collaboration.
+There's a big job for someone doing this all day; modern patriots who "cross-pollinate" products on Main Street during the era of mass-collaboration.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
-_Enable the sound.
-Geeks, nerds, and dorks will be the ones teaching you how to make a better, productive, happier life in the era of mass-collaboration._
+_Please enable the sound.
+Geeks, nerds, and gamers will be the ones teaching you how to make a better, more productive, and happier life in the era of mass-collaboration._

 ## Does The World Need to Know

-While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet, we have to devalue the titles of many jobs and their dark majic consumer products.
+While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet, we have to devalue the titles of many Industrial Age jobs and their dark majic consumer products.

 That can be hard.
 Darth Blockbuster heads a hierarchy, so there are lots of underlings inside who fight his cause.
 Dealing with these BMW drivers, junior execs, or sales agents is sometimes rough.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.